emily-gao/amazon/README.md

 This is an app that lets you query products base on product name, department and/or promotion.

 ## HOW TO RUN APP

+Docker is required to proceed with the following steps.
+If you don't have Docker installed already, you can download it [here](https://www.docker.com/get-started).

 1. clone repository onto local machine
     ```ruby
     git clone git@github.com:emily-gao/amazon.git amazon